Are you a Quiet Speculation member?

 Diminishing Returns

 One of the big sleeper cards of the set.
-Diminishing Returns is a card that frequently sees play in Legacy decks as a powerful Burning Wish target.
+Diminishing Return is a card that frequently sees play in Legacy decks as a powerful Burning Wish target.
 This is also the first instance of a foil version of the card.

 Storm fans tend to be willing to spend a little cash on cards and this seems like something they would be happy to buy.
 Also, it is a Combo Cube and Mono-Blue Cube staple!